Methodology

 Data matching

 Data on school stability is derived from matching the SSDA903 collection to the school census.
-The main matching key is the child’s unique pupil number (UPN), which identifies each pupil attending a state funded school in England.
+The main matching key is the child’s unique pupil number (opens in a new tab) (UPN), which identifies each pupil attending a state funded school in England.
 Allocated on first entry to a school, the UPN is generated using a nationally specified formula and is expected to remain with a pupil throughout their school career regardless of any change in school or local authority.
 Local authorities are required to return UPNs as part of the SSDA903 return.
-For more information on matching using UPN, see Outcomes for children in need, including children looked after by local authorities in England, Methodology – Explore education statistics – GOV.UK (explore-education-statistics.service.gov.uk) Once matched, children whose date of birth differed between the SSDA903 collection and the school census were removed.
+For more information on matching using UPN, see the methodology document for the ‘Outcomes for children in need, including children looked after’ statistical release.
+Once matched, children whose date of birth differed between the SSDA903 collection and the school census were removed.

 Creating the spine

-Children aged 4-14 at the beginning of the 2020/21 academic year (mainly those in reception to year 10)Spring 2021Summer 2022
+Children aged 4 to 15 (mainly those in reception to year 11 in 2021/22)Spring 2022

 School moves

-A school move was included from either 1 April, if the child was already identified as CLA on that date, or from the date a child entered care for the first time during the year, even if they left care and re-entered during the year.
+A school move was included from either 1 April, if the child was already CLA on that date, or from the date a child entered care for the first time during the year, even if they left care and re-entered during the year.

 Time series